izzymg/fantasy/README.md

 GET    | /boards/:board/reports             | Returns all reports on :board
 POST   | /auth/login                        | Expects { username, password }
 GET    | /auth/session                      | Returns { username }
 POST   | /auth/changePassword               | Expected { currentPassword, newPassword, confirmationPassword }
 GET    | /bans                              | Returns your IP bans
 POST   | /bans/:board/:post                 | Bans poster of :post from board

+## License

+GPL-V3.0.
+Do what you want with this - it's specifically purposed towards my personal needs so forking and editing is a good idea.